watbe/defero/README.md

 Defero
 ======

-A tool to facilitate the anonymous reporting of sexual assualt and other harrassment to authorised officials.
+A tool to facilitate the anonymous reporting of sexual assault and other harassment to authorised officials.

 Defero means report or inform (latin).

 ## Important Information

 This tool does not encrypt messages or in any sense provide 'secure' communications.
-The reponsibility of SSL and server security lies, of course, with the server owner.
+The responsibility of SSL and server security lies, of course, with the server owner.

 Most importantly, trust lies within the server owner as true anonymity cannot be guaranteed unless tools such as Tor are used (which is beyond the skill of the expected audience).
 Server logs should be discarded where possible.